5 Tips for Making Mocktails at Home

 Tip #4: Give Some Thought to Presentation

 Everyone loves a beautiful cocktail, but it's got its time and place.
 On your average Wednesday night I can barely find time to make dinner and survive the bedtime routine, let alone craft an Instagram-worthy mocktail.
-So don't stress - try the simple mocktail formula in Tip#5 or pour yourself a nonalcoholic beer to get through the evening in one piece.
-Then save these ideas for a fancy dinner party, a date night, or celebrations like baby showers when you want to show off a bit.
+So don't stress - try the simple mocktail formula in Tip#5 or pour yourself a non-alcoholic beer to get through the evening in one piece.
+But no matter how busy I am, I do almost always use a nice wine glass or tumbler to recreate the ritual of pouring myself something delicious at 5pm.

 Use the right glassware.
 I don't spend a bunch of time making a beautiful mocktail just to drink it out of a water glass.
 Put that sh*t in a cocktail glass girl, you deserve it.
 Make a fancy garnish.
 I love this heart-shaped one from Moody Mixologist.
 Or add a sprig of fresh herb toothpicked together with a slice of citrus.